 It might take 10 workouts or it might take 5.
 But wait until you can do 3 sets of 8 reps before adding weight.

-Because you’re in a calorie deficit, your rate of muscle gain is also going to happen more slowly than it would have done had you been in a calorie surplus.
+Because you’re in a calorie deficit, your rate of muscle gain is also going to happen more slowly than it would have done had you been in a caloric surplus.

 So don’t get too worried if you’re not building muscle as quickly as you’d like to.
 If you’re making progress in some way, shape or form, that’s the most important thing.